tmehta12/LIFE748-Git-workshop/9a_Adding_a_README.md

-# 9. Adding a README file
+# Chapter 9a.
+Adding a README file

 ## Learning Outcomes
 > - Creating a README file describing the project in the markdown format - this is for the benefit of yourself and any other users (if made 'public').
 > - Pushing the README file to GitHub.

-## 9.1 Creating a README file
+## 9a.1 Creating a README file

 Currently, the repository is not very well documented.
 By convention, a file named `README` or `README.md` in the root of your workspace is taken to contain a description of the project.